fernaspiazu/recruiting-old-style/README.md

 * `$ mvn clean install`	at the root directory folder level `$ cd recruiting/pom.xml`
 * `$ mvn jetty:run-war -Dspring.profiles.active=mysql` if you have MySQL up and running.
 Or:
 * `$ mvn jetty:run-war -Dspring.profiles.active=mongodb` if you have MongoDB up and running.
 All of this must be done at the recruiting-webapp folder level: `$ cd recruiting/recruiting-webapp/pom.xml`
 * By the way you could not pass the `-Dspring.profiles.active=mysql` parameter since the default environment selected will always be MySQL.
+* After these commands are launched, the application will listen on: [http://localhost:8080/recruiting](http://localhost:8080/recruiting)

 As can be seen, the Web server used is [Jetty](http://www.eclipse.org/jetty/).
 This because in the future it may (potentially) be useful with the aim of introduce the [SPDY](http://en.wikipedia.org/wiki/SPDY) protocol.